Choosing the right electronic payment system for your business

 What is an electronic payment system?

-First things first.
-An electronic payment system provides you with debit and credit card processing (after all, we love our cards!).
-As that love moves us beyond cash and to cards, it’s also moving us in the direction of things like mobile wallet payments, something we’ll cover here.
-There are four primary systems available in driving electronic payments:
+An electronic payment system allows you to accept payment for goods and services via debit and credit cards.
+As that love moves us beyond cash and to cards, it’s also moving us in the direction of things like mobile wallet payments.
+There are four primary systems available in driving electronic payments: Card terminal, Mobile, Online, and Integrated systems.

 - Your initial investment